RTÉ’s Marty Morrissey apologises for ‘informal’ car loan from Renault

 He said that he received permission to do so from RTÉ and did not seek a fee.

-Morrissey said he returned the car “voluntarily” on June 23 after reflecting on the controversy at RTÉ around payments to fellow presenter Ryan Tubridy, and concluding that the “ad hoc” arrangement was “an error of judgment”.
+Mr Morrissey said he returned the car “voluntarily” on June 23rd after reflecting on the controversy at RTÉ around payments to fellow presenter Ryan Tubridy, and concluding that the “ad hoc” arrangement was “an error of judgement”.

 Mr Morrissey said: “I have apologised to RTÉ, my managers and colleagues for any embarrassment or difficulty I have caused them because of this matter.